Population synthesis of double neutron stars: Introduction

-Due to the selection effects observed sample of NS-NS binaries might differ from the intrinsic population.
-There is also a possibility that the population observed in radio will have different properties that the one observed in gravitational waves.
-The most obvious selection effect in radio is drop of observed flux proportionally to distance squared from the observer to the pulsar.
-Our radio-telescopes have limited sensitivity so we will not see the weakest and/or farthest pulsars.
-The binary pulsar population observed in radio is restricted so far to our Galaxy.
+Due to selection effects the observed sample of DNS binaries might differ from the intrinsic population.
+For the same reason the population observed in the radio might have different properties than the one we would observe in the gravitational waves.
+This has implications for the interpretation of the results from laser interferometer gravitational waves observatories.

-In this paper we assume that all pulsars with observed flux below $\sim 1\;{\rm mJy}$ at $400\;{\rm MHz}$ are not detectable in radio.
-We also try to incorporate in our calculations a second important selection effect directly connected with the fact that the pulsars considered are in binaries.
-According to \citet{Faulkner}, while searching pulsars with stack search and phase modulation methods it is difficult to detect radio emission from neutron stars which are in binaries with orbital period within range $[0.3\;{\rm h};4\;{\rm h}].$ In general it is due to the fact that signal-to-noise ratio drops drastically due to variation of pulsar period in during the observation.
-There are of course different methods of detecting radio pulsars which are sensitive for pulsars of such properties.
-Furthermore this orbital period range was calculated for a pulsar with the spin period $P=9\;{\rm ms}$ \citep{Faulkner}, and it may vary as a function of $P.$